DETAILED ACTION

 Smith further teaches using the apparatus for military training and testing (¶56).

-Smith and Soloviev fail to disclose identifying whether the prior position fix information includes a previous location and time of the UE, wherein the estimation of the current position of the UE is further based on the previous location and time of the UE being deleted.
+The combination fails to teach identifying whether the prior position fix information includes a prior location and time of the UE, wherein, to estimate the current position of the UE based on the prior position fix information from the prior GNSS positioning session, the at least one processor is configured to: estimate the current position of the UE further in response to the identified prior location and time of the UE being deleted.

 It would have been obvious to one of ordinary skill in the art before the effective filing date of the invention to include this feature into the combination with a reasonable expectation of success in order to record position and time information for training purposes.
 In the combination, the particular position and time logging being used includes deleting old position and time data when a new mission is initiated.